-It is a common and effective diagnostic test that can be easily performed in your doctor’s office, a hospital or a nearby clinic.
+It is a standard and practical diagnostic test that can be easily performed in your doctor’s office, a hospital, or a nearby clinic.

-You will be asked to take a deep breath and then blow as much as you can into a machine.
+You will be asked to take a deep breath and then blow as much as into a machine.

 Your doctor may suggest a spirometry test if you suspect that your signs or symptoms may be caused by a chronic lung condition, such as:

 - Pulmonary fibrosis.

 Suppose you have already been diagnosed with a chronic lung disorder.
 In that case, spirometry can be used periodically to check how well your medications work and if your breathing problems are under control.

 Spirometry can be ordered before a planned surgery to verify if your lung function is adequate for the rigors of an operation.
 In addition, spirometry can be used to detect work-related lung disorders.